PeopleForBikes/brokenspoke-analyzer/README.md

 - All in Docker
 - Native Python with the database running in a Docker container

-The different methods are being described in the sections bellow, with their advantages and inconvenients.
+The different methods are being described in the sections below, with their advantages and inconvenients.

 For more details about the different ways to run an analysis and how to adjust